dongyx/chtrie/README.md

 	and `sym` must be a non-negative integer less than the alphabet size, or the behavior is undefined.

-	Upon success, return the index of the child.
+	Upon success, return the index of the child which is a non-negative integer less than the maximum number of nodes specified by the `chtrie_alloc()` call.

 	Otherwise, return -1.

 	If `creat` is non-zero and this routine fails, `errno` will be set.